sabinem/application-challenges/README.md

 ## Testing
 - `makeflat.py` is tested
-you may try the tests with `python -m unittest discover`
+you may try the tests with `python2 -m unittest discover`

 - The dataloader does not have tests yet.